The 5 Most Important Moments of Your Surrogate's Pregnancy

 - A chance for you to get know your baby’s doctor and their team; and to sign important HIPPA consents so as to expedite communication and sharing of information and keep you update to date on the latest and greatest of your pregnancy.

-4) 20 Week Ultrasound: You’re half-way home to parenthood; get ready for things to get mighty real!
+4) 20 Week Ultrasound: You’re half-way home to parenthood!
 At around 20 weeks, your Ob/Gyn will schedule what is known as the 20-week ultrasound or full anatomy scans.
 DO GO!
-This ultrasound is the full Monty!
 Your baby will be looked at from head to toe including looking at their intricate heart, brain, internal organs and bones.
 The most important anatomy for parents however, is the one between the legs.
 Are we having a boy or girl?
 The 20-week ultrasound will give you your definitive answer (if you want it).

-5) 36 Week Check Up: By now you have been busy redecorating your spare bedroom in your new babies room.
-What is your Gestational Surrogate up to?
-In the 36th week, your physician will now increase clinic visits to weekly (from monthly in the first trimester and bimonthly in the last few weeks).
+5) 36 Week Check Up: At the 36th week check up, the physician will now increase clinic visits to weekly.
 Why the extra appointments?
-Well, from 36 weeks on, your surrogate is reading for delivery.
+Well, from 36 weeks on, your surrogate is getting ready for delivery.
 Your physician is likely to perform a Group B Strep test, check cervical lining, and discusses what to expect or plan for at the birth.
 An additional ultrasounds may be ordered to check on positioning of the baby, recheck the placenta, and any other needs that will help guide your physician on day of delivery.

 This is also a good time to make sure that the Birthing Center of your choice has a copy of your Birth Plan.
 Are their any special accommodations they are able to make?
 For instance, will they be able to give you a separate room (from your surrogate) after delivery for you to welcome and care for your baby?
 Your surrogacy agency should be able to support you in knowing what to expect and helping you transition from the world of fertility treatment to parenthood.